-Approach used to calculate financial impact: - The business case for the committed renewable energy projects (the Metsalamminkangas wind farm and the Leikanger Hydropower Project) takes into account project total net CAPEX of ca. 100 million USD and annual projected revenues from electricity sales, based on forward looking energy price projections.
-Figures and assumptions used in the calculation: - Estimated USD 20 million USD/year annualised net revenue possible from committed renewable energy projects. - Potential total net electricity generation capability of up to 300 GWh/year. - The underlying assumptions include projected electricity prices and value of Guarantees of Origin.
+Approach used to calculate financial impact: - The business case for the committed renewable energy projects takes into account project total net CAPEX of ca. 313 million USD and annual projected revenues from electricity sales, based on forward looking energy price projections.
+Figures and assumptions used in the calculation: - Estimated USD 24 million USD/year annualised net revenue possible from committed renewable energy projects, based on a 40 USD/MWh price assumption. - Potential total net electricity generation capability of up to 600 GWh/year.
+600 GWh x 40 US\$/MWh = 24 million USD. - The underlying assumptions include projected electricity prices (approx 40 US\$/MWh) and value of Guarantees of Origin (up to 1 EUR/MWh) - however GoO not taken into account in this calculation.

 Lundin Energy's strategy to realise the opportunity: - Invest strategically in future renewable projects in order to match electricity consumption from shore, reduce carbon emissions, support Lundin Energy's carbon neutral goal and provide a natural hedge against electricity prices.
-Case study: - Lundin Energy has made two renewables investments that generate good leveraged returns - the Metsalamminkangas wind farm and the Leikanger Hydropower Project, both of which when constructed will power 60% equivalent of our electricity consumption from shore.
-Cost calculation: - The CAPEX figure of 100 million USD is the estimated total net capex for Lundin Energy for the two above-mentioned projects, after farm-down of 50% of the cost.
+Case study: - Lundin Energy has committed to three renewables investments that generate good leveraged returns - the 132MW Metsalamminkangas wind farm, the 77MW Leikanger Hydropower Project, and the 86 MW Karsrkuv wind farm, all of which when constructed will power 100% equivalent of our electricity consumption from shore.
+Construction of the Metsalamminkangas wind farm is ongoing and will be completed by end 2021.
+The Leikanger project is currently in Phase 2, and the Karskruv wind farm shall be completed by end 2023.
+Each project has an estimated lifetime of 25-35 years.
+Cost calculation: - The CAPEX figure of 314 million USD is the estimated total net capex for Lundin Energy for the three abovementioned projects.
+The breakdown is as follows: 32MW Metsalamminkangas wind farm: 107 million USD 77MW Leikanger Hydropower Project: 53 million USD 86 MW Karsrkuv wind farm: 154 million USD